Land Use Planning

 - Watershed-based resource management agency

 Conservation Authorities, as “public bodies” pursuant to the Planning Act, are to be notified of policy documents, and planning and development applications as prescribed under the Act.
 Conservation Authorities may comment as per their mandate to the municipality/planning approval authority on these documents and applications.
-In this role, the Conservation Authority is responsible to represent its program and policy interests as a watershed-based resource management agency.
+In this role, the Conservation Authority is responsible to represent its interests as a watershed-based resource management agency.
 In this regard, Conservation Authorities operating under the authority of the Conservation Authorities Act, and in conjunction with municipalities, develop business plans, watershed plans and natural resource management plans within their jurisdictions (watersheds).
 These plans may recommend specific approaches to land use and resource planning, and management that should be incorporated into municipal planning documents and related development applications in order to be implemented.

 - Planning advisory service to municipalities

-Conservation Authorities may perform a technical advisory role to municipalities, as determined under the terms of a service agreement with participating municipalities.
-These advisory services may include, but are not limited to, matters related to the assessment or analysis of water quality and quantity, environmental impacts, technical expertise associated with hydrogeology, stormwater studies, and activities near or in the vicinity of sensitive natural features such as wetlands, river and stream valleys, fish habitat or significant woodlands.
+Conservation Authorities may perform a technical advisory role to municipalities, as determined under the terms of a service agreement (Memorandum of Understanding) with participating municipalities.
+These advisory services may include, but are not limited to, matters related to the assessment or analysis of water quality and quantity, environmental impacts, technical expertise associated with hydrogeology, stormwater studies, and activities near or in the vicinity of sensitive natural features such as wetlands, river and stream valleys, or significant woodlands.
 By providing planning advisory services for the review of Planning Act applications, Conservation Authorities and municipalities can ensure the implementation of a comprehensive resource management program on a watershed basis.
 Learn more about Integrated Watershed Management.

 The planning advisory service agreements allow the Conservation Authority the opportunity to provide advice to the municipality on the interpretation of the Provincial Policy Statement and Provincial Plans (e.g., Greenbelt, Oak Ridges Moraine Conservation, Niagara Escarpment, Growth Plans).
 With the exception of natural hazards for which Conservation Authorities have delegated responsibility to represent the provincial interest, this advice is not represented as a “provincial position”.